How To Choose The Right Social Media Outlet

 - In order to be seen by more people you need to post more often.

-- Posts are limited to 140 characters total (which could change soon).
+- Posts are limited to 280 characters total.

 - It can feel overwhelming to new users.

-It comes down to this: You will need to get your feet wet and simply try both outlets to see which is best for you and your audience.
-For many of you the best results will come by using both, but you should choose one to start with.
-Remember, social media isn’t a quick fix - it’s something that will take some time to find and connect with your audience.
+It comes down to this: You will need to get your feet wet and simply try these outlets to see which is best for you and your audience.
+It will take some experimenting, but when you know your ideal reader and know what audiences are on each outlet, it makes narrowing down where you should be much easier.
+Social media isn’t a quick fix - it’s something that will take some time to find and connect with your audience.
 When you find what works best for you and your readers, you will be set!

 Now, don’t let the title of this section fool you - the following social platforms are fantastic.
 They just aren’t for everyone and won’t work for every author.